-- [CO1] The chemistry laboratory course will consist of experiments illustrating the principles of chemistry relevant to the study of science and engineering - [CO2] The students will learn to estimate rate constants of reactions from concentration of reactants/products as a function of time - [CO3] Measure molecular/system properties such as surface tension, viscosity, conductance of solutions, redox potentials, chloride content of water, etc.
+- [CO1] Understand the principles of chemistry relevant to the study of science and engineering - [CO2] Estimate rate constants of reactions from concentration of reactants/products as a function of time - [CO3] Measure molecular/system properties such as surface tension, viscosity, conductance of solutions, redox potentials, chloride content of water, etc. - [CO4] Differentiate hard and soft water, solve the related numerical problems on water purification and its significance in industry and daily life.